Who Needs a Real Estate Coach?

 • Not having a CLEAR business plan.
 A good business plan will guide you through the first few months and years of your business.
 It should contain metrics that help you monitor costs as well as progress.

 It doesn't have to be fancy, or even something that would hold up under an investor's scrutiny (though, certainly, if you're going down that road, go the extra mile and make sure it's good).
-But itdoeshave to give you a roadmap to the goals you should be hitting by certain points -- 3 months, 6 months, 12 months.
+But it does have to give you a roadmap to the goals you should be hitting by certain points -- 3 months, 6 months, 12 months.

 • Doing everything yourself.
 Even in a one-person operation, you'll have your hands full.
-If you're not able to hire employees, at least be ready to outsource the tasks that aren't integral to your daily oper
+If you're not able to hire employees, at least be ready to outsource the tasks that aren't integral to your daily operations.

 Dream Now.
 Yes, Now.